s-daoud/distillr/README.md

 ### Bonus Features (TBD)
-- [x] upload image when making new drink
-- [x] address in add venue autocompletes with addresses
-- [x] search for drinks/venues/users
-- [x] nearby venues only shows venues in bounds
 - [ ] checkin from drink page with drink already filled in
 - [ ] checkin from venue page with venue already filled in
 - [ ] badges